Plan and organize your research

 In order to conduct your research in an orderly fashion, it is necessary to keep a list of the sources you have reviewed.
 A complete research bibliography will contain the following information:

-- title, author and year (or most current release date) for texts, citation for periodical articles, page references for helpful or damaging passages
+- title, author and year (or most current release date) for texts, citation for periodical articles, page or paragraph references for helpful or damaging passages

 - headings and classification numbers used in searching digest and encyclopaedia services, and the currency date for the topics searched